 Ultimately, WEGO-ITN will collectively provide important guides to strategies of resilience and sustainability that are required for meeting the SDGs.

 Funded by the European Union, the Horizon 2020 Marie Sklodowska-Curie WEGO network is hosting 15 PhD researchers, creating the first European ITN on Feminist Political Ecology.

-The WEGO-ITN is made up of scholar-activists working on feminist political ecology from ten institutions in five European Union countries: Germany, Italy, Sweden, The Netherlands and the United Kingdom and eight institutions from six countries for training and secondments: Australia, India, Indonesia, Italy, Uruguay and USA.
+WEGO-ITN is made up of scholar-activists working on feminist political ecology from ten institutions in five European Union countries: Germany, Italy, Norway, The Netherlands, and the United Kingdom; and eight institutions from seven countries for training and secondments: Australia, India, Indonesia, Italy, New Zealand, Uruguay and USA.

 WEGO-ITN research themes